exoplatform/exo-documentation/docs/Administration.rst

 ----------
 You can edit a rule just by clicking on the edit icon of the rule you want to update.

-A popup containing existing informations of the selected rule to edit will display with 2 buttons:
+A popup containing the existing information of the selected rule to edit is displayed with 2 buttons:

 - Confirm: To save changes that you made in the rule
 - Cancel: To cancel changes and conserve the already existing rule.